The Difference Between Supporting People and Carrying Them

 This is what I see over and over in high performers.

-They're still getting their work done.
+They are still getting their work done.
 Still exceeding expectations.
 Still reliable.
+But internally, something is giving way.

 They might be managing a health crisis no one knows about.
-Worried about bills after their spouse lost their job.
+Worried about finances after a major life disruption.
 Terrified to speak honestly because they think it will cost them credibility.
-Feeling like they have to stay strong even when they're not okay.
+Feeling like they have to stay strong even when they are not okay.

-And because they're still functioning, no one notices.
+And because they are still functioning, no one notices.
 Sometimes not even them.

 This is how burnout hides in plain sight.